louisds/Machine-Learning/Classical-Supervised-Learning/Linear-Regression/README.md

 f(\textbf{x}) = \mathbb{E} \left(Y | \textbf{X} = \textbf{x} \right)
 $$

 However, the true regression function $f(\textbf{X})$ is not known and hence we need to estimate it.
-In a linear regression problem, we try to find the `best linear predictor`:
+In a linear regression problem, we try to find the `Best Linear Predictor`:

 $$
 f(\textbf{X}) = \beta_0 + \beta_1 X_1 + \cdots + \beta_p X_p